Pellet smokers are bomb! Especially when you’re camped out or tailgating. But, of course, there’s the question of where you’re getting power from…

 If your pellet grill has a regular 110v power cord (everything except Green Mountains typically do), you’ll need an inverter to hook it up to the battery pack.

 You can’t just grab any inverter!
 You need one that can handle the higher discharge of the start-up cycle.
-Traeger recommend 400W as a minimum.
+Traeger recommend 400W as a minimum and this recommendation is good to stick with even if you’re using another brand of pellet smoker like the awesome Z Grills.

 And, if you haven’t bought a portable pellet smoker already, check out the Green Mountain Trek.
-It runs off 12V and comes with the alligator clips to connect straight to a battery so will save you some money on the inverter.
+It runs off 12V and comes with the alligator clips to connect straight to a battery so will save you some money.
+You DO NOT need an inverter to run a Green Mountain Pellet Grill.

 But for everything else, inverter to deep cycle battery.
 Plus, you’ll need a battery charger to recharge the battery once you get it home.